 - You can configure minimum and maximum values for the numeric fields.

-With the Survey Templates button, you can copy a survey that you setup for a different client or from one of your client templates.
+With the Survey Templates button (at the top of the table of survey fields), you can copy a survey that you setup for a different client or from one of your client templates.
 Use that as a starting point and then modify it further as required for this client.

 OTISS is constantly developing to suit our users’ requirements.
 Please contact us if you have suggestions for features or options that you would like to see.